MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded-faq.md

 ### What is the authentication model for Power BI Embedded?

-Power BI Embedded will continue to use Azure AD for authentication of the app user (Power BI Pro license user), authenticating the application inside Power BI.
+Power BI Embedded will continue to use Azure AD for authentication of the master user (a designated Power BI Pro licensed user), authenticating the application inside Power BI.

 The authentication and authorization of the application users will be implemented by the ISV, the ISV can implement their own authentication for their applications.